 Kelsey Baker, ’16 (B.A. painting focus) is Visiting Assistant Professor of Art at Southwestern University.
-She entered the Master of Fine Arts degree program at Washington State University in the fall of 2018.
+She entered the Master of Fine Arts degree program at Washington State University in the fall of 2018 and graduated in 2020.
 She won first place in the Abstract Painting category at the 2016 Georgetown Arts Center Art Hop, and her work was selected for the 2016 Austin Art billboard competition.

 Jake Pawelek, ’16 (B.F.A. painting and sculpture) presented two solo exhibits in 2016 at the Mercury Project, San Antonio, and The Shop at Design Associates in Sequin, Texas.
 He has created a commissioned mural for Kuper/Sotheby’s at New Braunfels and has completed over a dozen commissioned works.

 Carly Dennis, ’15 (BFA painting focus, double major art and feminist studies) was accepted to and is attending the University of Texas, San Antonio, graduate school for an M.F.A. degree in painting.

 Victoria Gadson, ’15 (BFA painting focus) had two works selected for “Seascapes,” an 2015 online art competition, one of which placed in the top ten and one received a special merit award.